Ministry of Colleges and Universities

-The Ministry of Colleges, Universities, Research Excellence and Security (Ministère des Collèges et Universités) (the Ministry of Colleges and Universities before 2025) is the ministry of the Government of Ontario responsible for administration of laws relating to post-secondary education.
-This ministry is one of two education ministries, the other being the Ministry of Education (responsible for primary and secondary schools across Ontario).
-The Ministry's offices are in downtown Toronto.
-The current minister is Nolan Quinn.
+The Ministry of Colleges, Universities, Research Excellence and Security (Ministère des Collèges et Universités, de l’Excellence en recherche et de la Sécurité), formally the Ministry of Training, Colleges and Universities pursuant to its enabling legislation, is the ministry of the Government of Ontario responsible for administration of laws relating to post-secondary education.
+Created in 1964, the ministry is functionally related to the Ministry of Education, responsible for primary and secondary schools across Ontario, and the former Ministry of Skills Development, responsible for policies relating to vocational trainings and regulation of skilled trades, and had been at variously held jointly with these ministries by the same minister.
+It also shares responsibilities over research and innovation policies with the economic development ministry.

+With annual expenditure exceeding ten billion dollars since fiscal year 2021-22, it has been among the five ministries with the largest budget in most years in recent decades.
+Its fiscal estimates for the fiscal year of 2026-27 consists mainly of $9.8B of operating expenses, which funds Ontario's twenty-four public colleges and twenty-three public universities, and $3B for student loans.

+The minister helming the ministry, Nolan Quinn has held the portfolio since August 2024, and has been styled as the Minister of Colleges, Universities, Research Excellence and Security since March 2025.
+The ministry has accordingly been operating under its current name since then.

 History

-In May 1964, the Department of University Affairs Act was passed establishing the Department of University Affairs.
-The department was charged with administering the government's support programs for higher education, previously the responsibility of the Department of Education.
-Bill Davis, the inaugural minister, was the Minister of Education at the time and continued to hold the position after the department's establishment.
+In May 1964, the Department of University Affairs Act was enacted, establishing the Department of University Affairs.
+The department was charged with administering the government's support programs for higher education, previously the responsibility of the education department.
+Bill Davis, the inaugural minister, was the Minister of Education at the time and continued to hold the position after the department's establishment until his ascension to the premiership in early 1971.
+In October 1971, the department's size was doubled by the addition of the Applied Arts and Technology Branch of the Department of Education, and was renamed the Department of Colleges and Universities to reflect this expansion of functions.
+It was renamed the Ministry of Colleges and Universities in 1972 as part of a government-wide restructuring.

 In addition to jurisdiction over higher education, the department also had financial jurisdiction over the Royal Ontario Museum, the Royal Botanical Gardens and the Art Gallery of Ontario.
-In October 1971, the department's size was doubled by the addition of the Applied Arts and Technology Branch of the Department of Education.
-In light of this expansion of functions, the name of the department was changed to the Department of Colleges and Universities.

-It was renamed the Ministry of Colleges and Universities in 1972 as part of a government-wide restructuring.
 In 1975, various cultural programs and institutions of the ministry were transferred to the newly created Ministry of Culture and Recreation.

-In 1985, a separate Ministry of Skills Development was created.
-In 1993, the Ministry of Colleges and Universities, the Ministry of Education and the Ministry of Skills Development were combined to form the Ministry of Education and Training.